conan-io/conan-io.github.io/_posts/2020-09-14-New-conan-training-series.markdown

 title: "Conan Training Series on JFrog Academy"
 ---

-The Conan team has recently completed the first in a new series of training courses designed to help developers and devops engineers learn to use Conan more quickly and easily.
+Today we are very exicted to announce a new milestone in the Conan project.
+We have now published our very own self-paced interactive training courses online, free to anyone who is interested in learning Conan.
+The courses are hosted on JFrog's very own learning platform: JFrog Academy, which also features a wide variety of courses on other related topics.

 ## Learning Format

-The courses are adapted from the interactive training sessions we've held in the past at CPPCon and online over the past 2 years.
+The courses are adapted from the interactive training sessions we've held in the past at CPPCon and online over the past two years.
 They feature interactive exercises which walk users through the running of commands, exploring and editing of importantC Conan-related files and directories, and quizzes to invoke critical thinking after each section.
 Thanks to the JFrog Academy platform,